 Stock Options.
 The Company currently has in effect three stock option plans, the 1997 Stock Option Plan, the 2000 Stock Option Plan and the 2003 Stock Option Plan under which options to purchase Common Stock are granted.
 In addition, options to purchase Common Stock under the Company's 1987 Stock Option Plan are still outstanding.
 The Company's option plans are administered by the Compensation Committee.
 Stock options are designed to align the interests of grantees with those of the stockholders and their value is at-risk.
 The stock option grants made in fiscal 2005 to participants, including the executive officers, were made under the 2003 Plan.
 Generally options may not be exercised until the first anniversary of the date of grant and do not become fully exercisable until the fourth anniversary of the date of the grant.
 The stock options granted to the executive officers (and other grantees) generally remain exercisable during employment until the tenth anniversary of the date of grant.
 The terms of the grants made in 2005 were consistent with the annual grants made in recent years.
 The Committee believes that this approach provides an incentive to the executive to increase stockholder value over the long term, since the full benefit of the options granted cannot be realized unless stock price appreciation occurs over a number of years.
-The Committee is reviewing the Company's continued use of stock options as a material component of its compensation structure for executive officers, as well as considering changes to its approach, in part due to the adopted nod recommended the Board approve the 2006 Stock Incentive Plan that is being submitted to a vote at the meeting.
-The new plan would permit other types of stock-based awards, including restricted stock, restricted stock units, SARs and performance shares.
-The Committee currently expects that it will continue to make option grants, although the number of options granted and the types of options granted (incentive versus non-qualified) have changed and the
+The Committee is reviewing the Company's continued use of stock options as a material component of its compensation structure for executive officers, as well as considering changes to its approach, in part due to the adoption by the Financial Accounting Standards Board of a rule requiring the expensing of options, which became effective for the Company at the beginning of the current fiscal year.
+For this reason, the Committee adopted and recommended the Board approve the 2006 Stock Incentive Plan that is being submitted to a vote at the meeting.
+The new plan would permit other types of stock-based awards, including restricted stock, restricted stock units, SARs and performa